grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

   # CLI flag: -store-gateway.sharding-ring.zone-awareness-enabled
   [zone_awareness_enabled: <boolean> | default = false]

+  # When enabled, a store-gateway is automatically removed from the ring after
+  # failing to heartbeat the ring for a period longer than 10 times the
+  # configured -store-gateway.sharding-ring.heartbeat-timeout.
+  # CLI flag: -store-gateway.sharding-ring.auto-forget-enabled
+  [auto_forget_enabled: <boolean> | default = true]

   # (advanced) Minimum time to wait for ring stability at startup, if set to
   # positive value.
   # CLI flag: -store-gateway.sharding-ring.wait-stability-min-duration